 Student tuition and fee revenues, and certain other revenues from students, are reported net of scholarship discounts and allowances in the statements of revenues, expenses, and changes in net position.
 Scholarship discounts and allowances are the difference between the stated charge for goods and services provided by the University, and the amount that is paid by students and/or third parties making payments on the students' behalf.
-Certain governmental grants, such as Pell grants, and other federal, state or nongovernmental programs, are recorded as either operating revenues or nonoperating revenue in the University's financial statements.
-To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the University has recorded a scholarship discount and allowance.
+Certain governmental grants, such as Pell grants, and other federal, state or nongovernmental programs, are recorded as either operating revenues from such programs are used to satisfy tuition and fees and other student charges, the University has recorded a scholarship discount and allowance.